jasition/jasition.github.io/_posts/2018-11-07-read-write-multithread.md

 There is one option that was not considered.
 Is the immutable object is viable option?

 Certainly immutable objects can be shared in multiple threads without even needing a lock.
-If each state has version then the incremental updates can be enforced too.
+If each instance has a version then the incremental updates can be enforced too.

 At the end of the day, the immutable objects need a repository so all threads can get a up-to-date version at the time of request.
 That funny enough, implies the repository to look up the Aggregate would face the read-write multi-threaded problem we just mentioned.